John Payne (actor): Early life

-Payne attended prep school at Mercersburg Academy in Mercersburg, Pennsylvania, and then went to Roanoke College in Salem, Virginia.
+Payne attended prep school at Mercersburg Academy in Mercersburg, Pennsylvania, and afterwards went to Roanoke College in Salem, Virginia.
 He then transferred to Columbia University in New York City in the fall of 1930.
 He studied drama at Columbia and voice at the Juilliard School.
 To support himself, he took on a variety of odd jobs, including wrestling as "Alexei Petroff, the Savage of the Steppes" and boxing as "Tiger Jack Payne".

 He returned frequently to visit his family in Roanoke, Virginia.

 Acting career

 Stage actor

 In 1934, a talent scout for the Shubert theaters spotted Payne and gave him a job as a stock player.
 He appeared in road company productions of Rose-Marie and The Student Prince at $40 a week.

 Payne toured with several Shubert Brothers shows, and frequently sang on New York City-based radio programs.
 On Broadway he appeared in the revue At Home Abroad (1935–36) alongside Ethel Waters, Eleanor Powell and Beatrice Lillie.
 He understudied for Reginald Gardiner and took over one night.
 He was seen by Fred Kohlmar of Sam Goldwyn's company and was offered a movie contract.